Quansight-Labs/numpy.net/README.md

 Our version is implemented as an instantiable class, each with independent random engines so it can be used in multi-threaded applications.

+NEW FEATURE!
+We now support user defined random number generators.
+Implement a interface class with your generator and pass that to the random constructor and use that to generate randon numbers in all of the supported distributions.

 ##### Future plans include support for:

 * additional performance tunings.  (we think we can improve performance of selected functions and some minor overall improvements.)